return to homepage

 Just before coming to the end of a white collar job years ago, Mike was handed an application for and information about J.B.
 Hunt.

-Read more about us and how we got started in the trucking industry by attending and graduating from truck driver training school.
+To get a more complete understanding about us, you can read how we got started in the trucking industry by attending and graduating from truck driver training school.

 Our trucking experience began when we took our first jobs as a husband and wife professional truck driving team in January 1993 with Swift Transportation.
 After six weeks with individual trainers, we were on our own.